aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/drawing-shapes/add-circle-ellipse-to-postscript-ps/_index.md

 path.AddEllipse(new System.Drawing.RectangleF(250, 100, 150, 100));
 ```

-A graphics path is created for the first ellipse, specifying its position and dimensions.
+The `GraphicsPath` holds the geometric definition of an ellipse positioned at (250, 100) with a width of 150 pts and height of 100 pts.

-## Step 5: Set Paint and Fill the Ellipse
+### Step 5: Set Paint and Fill the Ellipse

 ```csharp
 //Set paint